- What is AYSO anyway?

 print their own registration forms through the national eAYSO website.

-These forms must be brought to one of the Open Registrations listed on the
+These forms are brought to one of the Walk-In Registrations listed on the

 Volunteers (coaches, referees, etc.) have an online early registration option